Psalms For Life

 “All my springs are in you!”
 Selah

 This psalm begins much like others celebrating Zion, God’s earthly home.
 Zion’s location is sanctified by God’s presence.
-YHWH, not David, is Zion’s founder, and YHWH loves Zion supremely because it’s where heaven and earth uniquely intersect.
-Zion embodies all God’s hopes for a new civilization, founded on justice and peace.
+YHWH, not David, is named as Zion’s founder, and YHWH loves Zion supremely because it’s where heaven and earth uniquely intersect.
+Zion embodies all of God’s hopes for a new world order, founded on justice and peace.

-But the psalm takes an astonishing turn in describing Zion’s glories—that the peoples that threatened Israel’s existence are declared to know God and be born in Zion.
+But the psalm takes an astonishing turn in describing Zion’s glories—that the peoples that threatened Israel’s existence are all declared to know God and be born in Zion.
 Rahab refers figuratively to Egypt as a sea monster intent on devouring little Israel.
 The Philistines represent Israel’s equivalent threat within Canaan.
-Other nations named conspired together to wipe Israel off the map.
+The other nations named all tried to wipe Israel off the map at some point.

 How amazing that God would grant these peoples not second-class status, but rather full citizenship.
-Though they’re born in Zion only figuratively, God records their status in writing, making it indelible, incontestable.
+God records their Zion-born status in writing, making it indelible, incontestable.
 And God himself guarantees multi-ethnic Zion’s success, the point emphasized at the center of the psalm’s chiasm.[1]
-St. Paul would say that this refers not just to the conversion of individual proselytes, but rather to God’s radical inclusion of Gentile peoples in his kingdom, which he envisioned way back in his call to Abram.
+St. Peter and St. Paul would later say that this refers to not just the conversion of individual proselytes, but rather God’s radical inclusion of Gentile peoples in his kingdom, which he envisioned way back in his call to Abram.

 Shockingly, Zion’s gates swing open—not just closed—to the Gentiles.
-Since it’s God’s city, he’s free to welcome them in as he chooses.
-And the psalm’s focal point, verse 5, says God himself will ensure that this clearly reconstituted Zion is a resounding success, as the broader purpose of its original founding.
+Since it is God’s city, he’s free to welcome them in as he chooses.
+And the psalm’s focal point says God himself will ensure that this clearly reconstituted Zion is a resounding success, as the broader purpose of its original founding.
 All of earth’s peoples are thus included in Abraham’s blessing, as they submit to Abraham’s God.
 In his eternal kingdom, the outsiders are second-to-none VIPs made gloriously one with the insiders.

-Having begun with God’s love for Zion, the psalmist appropriately ends with Zion’s love for God, as its people tell him in joyful song and dance that he’s their only source of life.
+Having begun with God’s love for Zion, the psalmist appropriately ends with Zion’s love for God, as its people tell him in exuberant song and dance that he is their only source of life.

-Jesus, forgive us for hoarding the gifts and freedoms you’ve lavished on us—excluding Blacks, women, Indigenous, the poor, and so many others, as less deserving than us.
-Give us your heart for humankind, and help us to welcome all you came to embrace.
+Jesus, forgive us for hoarding the gifts and freedoms you’ve lavished on us—excluding women, Blacks, Indigenous, the poor, and so many others, as less deserving than we are.
+Give us your heart for humankind.
+Help us to welcome all you came to embrace.
 Amen.

 In your free moments today, celebrate this truth: